danipedro2006/Connway-s-Game-of-Life-Simulation/README.md

 * [Contact](#contact)

 ## General info
-Conway's game of Life is a cellular automaton constructed by john Conway in 1970.
-This simulation starts with an empthy chess like board table and has verysimple rules.
+Conway's Game of Life is a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) constructed by John Conway in 1970.
+This simulation starts with an empthy chess like table and has very simple rules.
 This rules can give birth to a given cell on the board as well as they can wipe out life of a given cell, so elaborate and counterintuitive structures emerge.

 ## Screenshots
 [Click-me!](to be completed)